JeremyHudson43/HudsonRepo/README.md

 ``Network Simulator`` - Simulates the transmission of a packet across a network.
 Currently implements a fully functioning TCP packet with complete checksum calculation.

  ## SQL / PHP
 ``Sample Company Database`` - Simulates a simple company database implementing SQL and using PHP as a backend.
-Contains script used to populate initial SQL tables in the file InsertValues.

-The project is at the following link, although foreign key constraints may not work due to the hosting service using an old version of SQL:
+The project is at the following link, although foreign key constraints / birthday verification may not work due to the hosting service using an old version of SQL:

 http://jeremyhudson471.c1.biz/